cancel icon

 Symptoms to watch for

 Not everyone with degenerative discs experiences symptoms.
-When symptoms do occur, they vary widely:
+When they do occur, disc degeneration symptoms vary widely:

 • Low back pain, felt across the lower back, sometimes to one side, and may feel aching, sharp, or stiff